ARION

 “Because Mane & Tail was originally created for horses, although it gained popularity when humans successfully began using it too.
 How fortunate for me that I’m both!”
 He brushed a hand through his mane and then swished his tail at her.
 The white fox suddenly understood and laughed aloud.

 “You’re in a cheery mood,” she said.
-“You looked almost as miserable as my parents and didn’t say much of anything on the ride down from the ship.”
+“You looked almost as miserable as my parents are and didn’t say much of anything on the ride down from the ship.”

 “I apologize.
 I’ve only been awake for just a few hours and I’m still getting used to my new body, pondering that how some of this is ironic.”